-C. INVOICING
+4. INVOICING

-- Contractor shall submit monthly invoices payment in the amount of ONE HUNDRED THOUSAND TWENTY-TWO THREE HUNDRED EIGHTY-EIGHT DOLLARS (\$122,388).
-Invoice amount shall be submitted by Contractor for an advanced payment.
-Contractor will submit invoices on forms in a manner prescribed by the County. - Invoices shall be provided to County within 15 days after the close of the month in which services were rendered.
-Following receipt and provisional approval of a monthly invoice, County shall make payment within 30 days. - Monthly payments for claimed services shall be based on the units of time assigned to each CPT or HCPCS code entered in the County's billing and transactional database multiplied by the service rates in Exhibit C - 4.
+- a.
+Contractor shall submit monthly invoices for payment Invoice amount shall be submitted by Contractor for an advanced payment.
+Contractor will submit invoices on forms in a manner prescribed by the County. - b.
+Invoices shall be provided to County within 15 days after the close of the month in which services were rendered.
+Following receipt and provisional approval of a monthly invoice, County shall make payment within 30 days. - c.
+Monthly payments for claimed services shall be based on the units of time assigned to each CPT or HCPCS code entered in the County's billing and transactional database multiplied by the service rates in Exhibit C. Any Exhibit CPT, HCPCS code or rate updates will be made available to the Contractor on-line and/or via an Executive Letter by the County. - d.
 County's payments to Contractor for performance of claimed services are provisional and subject to adjustment until the completion of all settlement activities.
-County's adjustments to provisional payments for claimed services shall be based on the terms, conditions, and limitations of this Agreement or the reasons for recoupment set forth in, Section 6. - 5.
-Reconciliations to actual claimed services and 1/12th payments will be conducted quarterly.
+County's adjustments to provisional payments for claimed services shall be based on the terms, conditions, and limitations of this Agreement or the reasons for recoupment set forth in, Section 4.